sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_23_WhatIsComputing/Quiz01.md

 **Description**

-a) 1+1 = 2 is an Axiom or Hypothesis which has no proof.The statements which has no proof are known as Axioms or Hypothesis.
-Option (b) Algorithm is the one which we use for computations.
-Option (a) Theorems are the statements which has proofs.
-So the correct answer is Axiom.

-b) 1+1 = 2 is an Axiom or Hypothesis which has no proof.The statements which has no proof are known as Axioms or Hypothesis.
-Option (b) Algorithm is the one which we use for computations.
-Option (a) Theorems are the statements which has proofs.
-So the correct answer is Axiom.

-c) 1+1 = 2 is an Axiom or Hypothesis which has no proof.The statements which has no proof are known as Axioms or Hypothesis.
-Option (b) Algorithm is the one which we use for computations.
-Option (a) Theorems are the statements which has proofs.
-So the correct answer is Axiom.

-d) 1+1 = 2 is an Axiom or Hypothesis which has no proof.The statements which has no proof are known as Axioms or Hypothesis.
+1+1 = 2 is an Axiom or Hypothesis which has no proof.The statements which has no proof are known as Axioms or Hypothesis.
 Option (b) Algorithm is the one which we use for computations.
 Option (a) Theorems are the statements which has proofs.
 So the correct answer is Axiom.

 ---
 ---